HL7/fhir-shorthand/input/pagecontent/reference.md

 The items defined by FSH are: Aliases, Profiles, Extensions, Instances, Value Sets, Code Systems, Mappings, Rule Sets, and Invariants.
 How items are divided among files is not meaningful in FSH, and items from all files in one project can be considered pooled together for the purposes of FSH.
 It is up to implementations to define the association between FSH files and FSH projects.

-Items can appear in any order within **.fsh** files, and can be moved around within a file (or to other **.fsh** files) without affecting the interpretation of the content.
+Items can appear in any order within **.fsh** files, and can be moved around within a file or to other **.fsh** files in the same project without affecting the interpretation of the content.

 #### Dependency on FHIR Version